 Patients may experience many skin symptoms.

-Itching is the most common cutaneous symptom experienced by patients with cancer (eg, leukemia, lymphomas) and may result from hypereosinophilia.
+Itching is the most common cutaneous symptom experienced by patients with cancer (eg, leukemia, Hodgkin disease, myeloproliferative neoplasms, and lymphomas) and may also result from hypereosinophilia or mastocytosis.

-Flushing may also occur and is likely related to tumor-generated circulating vasoactive substances (eg, prostaglandins).
+Flushing may also occur and is likely related to tumor-generated circulating vasoactive substances (eg, prostaglandins, histamine, serotonin).

-Pigmented skin lesions, or keratoses, may appear, including acanthosis nigricans (GI cancer), generalized dermic melanosis (lymphoma, melanoma, hepatocellular carcinoma), Bowen disease (lung, GI, GU cancer), and large multiple seborrheic keratoses, ie, Leser-Trélat signs (lymphoma, GI cancer).
+Pigmented skin lesions, or keratoses, may appear, including acanthosis nigricans (gastrointestinal cancer), generalized dermic melanosis (lymphoma, melanoma, hepatocellular carcinoma), Bowen disease (lung, gastrointestinal, genitourinary cancer), and large multiple seborrheic keratoses, ie, Leser-Trélat signs (lymphoma, gastrointestinal cancer).